Crypto-Currency/Bitcoin-Fast/doc/readme-qt.rst

     qmake
     make

-Alternatively, install Qt Creator and open the `bitcoinfast-qt.pro` file.
+Alternatively, install Qt Creator and open the `bitcoin-fast-qt.pro` file.

-An executable named `bitcoinfast-qt` will be built.
+An executable named `bitcoin-fast-qt` will be built.

 Windows